Konopie/wordsite/README.md

         ##Installation
         git clone
         ##Usage
-        browser or deployed Heroku site
+        Start server and use in browser or deployed Heroku site
         GitHub: Konopie
         email: codycooper06@gmail.com